DylanGBan/cse15l-lab-reports/LabReport3.md

 ***Grep -n***

 - Grep -n prints out the line containg the word and the line number.
-It also prints out the relevant path to the file that contains the word searched for.

 > An example of grep -n: